 Business users will particularly appreciate the range of on-device call management options, although the lack of a mute button really does feel like an oversight.

-While it’s not ideal for high-impact activities, the headphones are well suited to lower-intensity tasks like walking around a city, working from a cafe, and listening to music on the go.
+While it’s not ideal for high-impact activities, the earbuds are well suited to lower-intensity tasks like walking around a city, working from a cafe, and listening to music on the go.

-Overall, if you’re open to the unusual style, the Life NC may well be a good travel headphone option for you.
+Overall, if you’re open to the unusual style, the Life NC may well be a good travel earbuds option for you.